Fábio Carvalho (footballer, born 2002): Liverpool

 Carvalho agreed to sign for Premier League club Liverpool in May 2022 for a reported fee of £5 million, potentially rising to £7.7 million with add-ons.
 The transfer became official on 1 July and Carvalho was officially unveiled two days later.
 He scored his first goal for the club on 27 August in a 9–0 home win over AFC Bournemouth in the Premier League.
-Four days later, on 31 August, he scored a 98th minute match-winning goal during a 2–1 victory against Newcastle United at Anfield.
+Four days later, on 31 August, he scored a crucial 98th minute match-winning goal during a 2–1 victory against Newcastle United at Anfield.

+Loan to RB Leipzig

+On 30 June 2023, Carvalho joined Bundesliga club RB Leipzig on a season-long loan.

+On 12 August 2023, Carvalho made his debut for Leipzig in the DFL-Supercup match against Bayern Munich, coming on as a substitute for Dani Olmo in the 78th minute.
+His side won the match 3–0, giving Carvalho his first piece of silverware with the club.

+Carvalho's loan was ended early on 31 December 2023 and he returned to Liverpool.

+Loan to Hull City

+On 10 January 2024, Carvalho joined EFL Championship club Hull City on loan until the end of the season.
+He made his debut on 12 January, in a 2–1 home loss to Norwich City.
+He scored his first goal for Hull in a 1–0 away win over Sunderland on 19 January.
+A strong end to the season, scoring five goals in seven appearances, saw Carvalho become just the third player to win the EFL Young Player of the Month award on a second occasion.

+Brentford

+On 12 August 2024, Carvalho joined Brentford on a five-year deal, with a further one-year option.
+He scored his first Premier League goal for Brentford in a 5–3 victory against Wolverhampton Wanderers on 5 October 2024.
+He netted a late equalizer in a 2–2 draw against Chelsea on 13 September 2025.

 International career

 Carvalho has represented England up to under-18 level.

 Carvalho was called up to Portugal's under-21 team on 17 March 2022, ahead of European Championship qualifying games against Iceland and Greece.

 In October 2022, he was named in Portugal's preliminary 55-man squad for the 2022 FIFA World Cup in Qatar.
 However, he was not selected as part of the final 26-man squad.